What is Aida Count? 14-Count = 14 Stitches Per Inch (Quick Guide)

 Think about your timeline:

 Higher count = more stitches per inch = more time per square inch of design.
 A project that takes 40 hours on 14-count might take 70+ hours on 18-count.
+Run the numbers with the cross stitch time calculator before committing.

 The term "fabric count" applies to all cross stitch fabrics, not just Aida.
 Evenweave count and linen count work the same way—the number tells you how many threads (or holes) per inch.
 A 28-count evenweave has 28 threads per inch, but since you typically stitch "over two" threads, it stitches like 14-count Aida.